mfkiwl/rk-open-docs/NVM/Rockchip_Developer_Guide_Secure_Boot_Application_Note_EN.md

 - Support RSA2048

-- Support eFuse hash to verify public key
+- Support eFuse or OTP hash to verify public key

-The relative tool and loader revision:
+The relative tool revision:

-- MiniloaderV2.19 or the latest revision

-- Uboot V2.17or the latest revision

 - Efuse tool V1.35 or the latest revision